josephsamuellee/fitbit_iso8601/README.md

 21 oct 2022
 Added new feature (probably more power) so that we don't have bugs of missing week number (or at least manual update).

+01 jan 2023
+Added catch so that sundays are mapped to 7 instead of currently 0 (artifact of how getdate() returns)
+Updated for 2023 week indices